JeffersonGibin/bulkhead/README.md

 ## What are the advantages of using this pattern?

 - Improved system resilience: Isolates failures to prevent cascading issues across the system.
-- Avoids complete downtime: Keeps unaffected services running while others recover.
+- Avoids complete downtime: Keeps unaffected endpoints running while others recover.
 - Better resource management: Allocates resources to components to prevent monopolization.
 - Supports scalability: Allows scaling specific parts independently based on demand.